Joeventures/phieldbook/README.md

 # Phieldbook
-## A basic PHP Class for the Fieldbook API
+## A basic PHP client for the Fieldbook API

-This class offers basic CRUD capabilities for using the [Fieldbook](https://fieldbook.com/) API with PHP.
+Fieldbook is a cloud-based database with a spreadsheet-like interface.
+This client for the Fieldbook API is not an "official" Fieldbook client, and it is not affiliated with Fieldbook, Inc.

 ## Examples